perkysLOL/venge-discord-selfbot/README.md

 # venge-discord-selfbot

- selfbot i made on python
+Made on python compatible with every device

+Scroll to bottom paste token where it says